 Bulletin boards are maintained throughout the building to communicate general information, material, and school announcements.
 Students should check the bulletin boards carefully each school day.
-A written copy of daily announcements will be posted on the main bulletin board by the offices.
-The announcements will also be emailed out to all staff and students in grades 7-12.
+A

 Bulletin board or electronic publishing space may be provided for the use of students and student organizations for notices relating to matters of general interest to students.
 The following general limitations apply to all posting or publishing: